 Description: An introduction to General Biology as a laboratory science applying the tools of scientific investigation.
-Topics include use of the microscope, diversity of life on the plant, cell structure and function, evolution and natural selection, molecular biology, genetics, reproduction, circulation, respiration, and digestion.
+Topics include use of the microscope, diversity of life on the planet, cell structure and function, evolution and natural selection, molecular biology, genetics, reproduction, circulation, respiration, and digestion.
 Laboratory investigations are an integral part of the course.

-Biology XL Duration: One Year UC/CSU Approved: Yes (Area D - Laboratory Science); NCAA: Yes Type of Course: Elective Core Course To be eligible for consideration: Incoming freshman, currently placed in Geometry XL or higher; results of challenge testing Year Level: 9
+Biology XL Duration: One Year UC/CSU Approved: Yes (Area D - Laboratory Science); NCAA: Yes Type of Course: Elective Core Course To be eligible for consideration: Results of challenge testing Year Level: 9

 Description: Covers the same standards as regular Biology but at a faster pace and in greater depth.
-Topics include the use of microscopes, the diversity of life on the planet, cell structure and function, evolution and natural selection, molecular biology, genetics, reproduction, circulation, respiration, and digestion.
+Topics include the use of microscopes, the diversity of life on the planet, cell structure and function, evolution and natural selection, molecular biology, genetics, and various organ systems.
 Students will be expected to understand material in greater depth and demonstrate this understanding through more rigorous assessment.
 Laboratory investigations are an integral part of the course.